aimms/documentation/dataexchange/rest.rst

 * :token:`/api/v1/tasks/{service-name}`

     * :token:`POST`: accepts any JSON/XML/CSV/Excel/... data as the request body.
-The REST API Service hander built into the Data Exchange library will queue the request, and call the procedure in your model corresponding to :token:`{service-name}`.
+The REST API Service handler built into the Data Exchange library will queue the request, and call the procedure in your model corresponding to :token:`{service-name}`.
       Within the procedure handling the request, the string parameter :token:`dex::api::RequestAttribute` will provide you with access to the

       * :token:`id`: the id assigned to the request by the Data Exchange library